edmundhaacke/esa-best-practice-analysis/src/econometrics.md

 | Generalized Linear - Poisson/Negative Binomial count models with log-link | $$ \beta_x $$ | log-linear | $\\x$ is not a proportion/share | All things equal, a **1 unit** increase in $\\x$ is _associated_ with a $\\\beta_x$ increase in the log of the ratio of expected counts ***or*** a **1 unit** increase in $\\x$ is _associated_ with a $\\(exp(\beta_x)-1)*100\%$ increase in the **rate** of $\\y$ |
 | Generalized Linear - Poisson/Negative Binomial count models with log-link | $$ \beta_x $$ | log-linear | $\\x$ is a proportion/share | All things equal, a **1 percentage point** increase in $\\x$ is _associated_ with a $\frac{\beta_x}{100}$ increase in log of the ratio of expected counts ***or*** a **1 percentage point** increase in $\\x$ is _associated_ with a $\\(exp(\frac{\beta_x}{100})-1)*100\%$ increase in the **rate** of $\\y$ |

+### Economic Significance

+Whilst a particular variable or regressor may be statistically significant, this does not imply that they are ***economically significant*** - essentially whether or not something matters in the real-world.
+For example, a finding may be statistically significant, but the coefficient may be negligible.
+One suggested method is to scale the coefficient by relevant factor determined from the sample, such as one standard deviation, or the difference between the min/mean/max to the min/mean/max.
+Rather than presenting the results based on a one unit increase in \\[x\\], this approach relates the finding back to the sample used.
+Note for generalized linear regression models, the scaling should be applied _before_ transformation (e.g. taking the exponential).

 ### Control variables

 Frequently, reporting of results from an econometric analysis will focus around one, or a few main _variables of interest_.
 It is however important, and may raise interesting findings from a policy perspective, to review findings from _all_ variables, including controls within the model.
 It is recommended that regression outputs are either **tabulated** into an Excel/CSV document, or **visualized using coefficient plots**.